 A world where every person with a disability finds hope, dignity, and their place in the body of Christ.

 To glorify God as we communicate the Gospel and mobilize the global church to evangelize, disciple and serve people living with disability.

-Wheels for the World provides the gift of mobility along with hope of the gospel to people affected by disability worldwide.
+Wheels for the World provides the gift of mobility along with the hope of the Gospel to people affected by disability worldwide.